-Feeding you baby doesn't feel natural or easy for you.
+Feeding your baby doesn't feel natural or easy for you.
 It feels like a struggle.
-Your baby fights you, pushes you away and arches their back, Your baby's body feels stiff & tense.
+Your baby arches their back and their body feels stiff & tense.

-Your baby doesn't open their mouth wide enough so their latch feels shallow, chompy and pinching
+Your baby doesn't open their mouth wide enough so their latch feels shallow, chompy or pinches.

 Your nipples hurt!
 Breastfeeding feels like your nipples are being rubbed with: sandpaper, a cheese grater, shards of glass or tiny baby sharks.
 The pain makes you gasp, curl your toes, cry or want to scream.
 You dread every feed.

-You feel trapped under your baby.
 You feel like you feed and comfort your baby all day and all night.
-You feel like you need a break!
+You feel like you need a break.
 You want your body back.

 A massive sense of relief from stress, pain and constant worry.